 Foreign exchange or crypto fraud is any trading scheme that is used as a mechanism to defraud traders.
 Trading scams often pitch “too-good-to-be-true investment opportunities” in a ploy to entice traders to part with their money.
 Where lack of experience is evident swindlers will try to exploit your enthusiasm, fear, and lack of knowledge.
 By arming yourself with the right information you are no longer an easy target.

 Types of Investment Scams

-The “virtual/digital” presents unscrupulous actors with more opportunities to convince uninformed or naïve traders to invest their money in risky investments.
+The “virtual/digital” landscape presents unscrupulous actors with more opportunities to convince uninformed or naïve traders to invest their money in risky investments.
 Such frauds can be accomplished through many different formats:

 There is an alarming number of websites that have been either set up to resemble the original or claim affiliation with particular brokers.
 OspreyFX does not charge any membership fees when traders sign up and are not associated with any external source.